FieldsOfVision/FieldsOfVision/README.md

 ### LMS - Large, Medium, Small?

-LMS stands for Long, Medium, and Short, meaning the wavelength of light they are most sensitive to.
+LMS stands for Long, Medium, and Short, meaning the wavelengths of light they are most sensitive to.

-But in a funny way, large, medium, small are also descriptive, as we have more L cones than any other, they make up the largest group of cones, and we have very few S cones, so they make up the smallest group.
+But in a funny way, large, medium, small are also descriptive.
+We have more L cones than any other; they make up the largest group of cones.
+We have very few S cones, so they make up the smallest group.

 The L cone is sensitive to deep reds, through orange, yellow, into green.
 It is most sensitive to yellow.